apantelopoulos/IssieBlog/docs/README.md

-# How to update Issie website
+# How to update the Issie website

 ## Content of pages